Meet Our Advisors and Club Leadership

 I produce nucleus colonies for sale in the Spring and raise queen honey bees in the Spring and Summer months.
 My favorite aspect about beekeeping is mentoring beginner beekeepers and educating the public on the importance of honey bees and pollinators.

-Chuck Burden, Vice President
+Chuck Burden, Technical Advisor

 Central Powhatan | Sideline apiarist managing ~200 honeybee colonies spanning 14 apiaries across Central, Southside, and Shenandoah Valley | Manage for honey production and pollination services